Azure/acr/docs/acr-roadmap.md

 As customers move from manual deployments to automation, we've seen a dramatic increase in usage.
 Some customers care using utilities like [Watch Tower](https://github.com/v2tec/watchtower) to automate `docker pull`, keeping your deployments up to date, while others are simply doing massive scaling.

 When issuing `docker pull` a manifest is returned, listing the layers required.
 If the local host already has the layers, no additional requests are made.
 However, the registry must still respond with the manifest.
 ACR introduced a caching layer to cache & return manifest without having to hit storage.
 We should mention that an alternative approach would be to use [Web Hooks][webhooks] to know when an image has been updated, rather than simply asking the registry: *"do you have anything new, do you have anything new, do you have anything new..."*.
-We've also been working with a few high profile customers to scale thousands of nodes, each pulling large images.
+We've also been working with a few early adopter customers to scale thousands of nodes, each pulling large images.
 We recently scaled 1,000 nodes in 10 minutes with 11 terabytes being deployed.
 This performance work has been moved into the Premium SKU to enable high scale customers a solution to their larger needs.
 We continue to focus on concurrent throughput and individual pull performance scenarios.

 ### Container Build Caching with ACR Tasks and BuildX